sarutlaa/sarutlaa/README.md

 A Data Enthusiast, proficient in SQL, Python, Data Modeling and ETL processes, Tableau
 ---------------
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sarutlaa&label=Profile%20views&color=0e75b6&style=flat" alt="sarutlaa" /> </p>
 I am an accomplished data professional with over two years of experience as a senior data analyst at TATA ELXSI, complemented by a recent master's degree in Data Science from Indiana University Bloomington.
-My expertise lies in a unique blend of data engineering and analysis, where I have demonstrated proficiency in
-* Understanding Data modeling in Data Warehouses ( Bigquery, SnowflaeDB).
-* creating and maintaining Tableau dashboards for visualizations.
-* automating tasks using Python, and leveraging cloud platforms like AWS and GCP.
+My expertise lies in a unique blend of data engineering and analysis, where I have demonstrated proficiency in Understanding and impleneted Data modeling in Data Warehouses ( Bigquery, SnowflaeDB) through ETL processes, creating and maintaining Tableau dashboards for visualizations, automating tasks using Python, and leveraging cloud platforms like AWS and GCP.

 * ✉️  You can contact me at [arutlasravya@gmail.com](mailto:arutlasravya@gmail.com )
 * 🌱  I'm learning AWS Solutions Associate Architect and Kimballs' data modelling approaches